firecracker80/reading-notes/markdown.md

 Some examples of the symbol commands:

 1. ** is used when you want to bold a word or phrase.
-2. * is used to italicize.
+2. A single asterick is used to italicize.
 3. < > are used to create a hyperlink.
 4. (>) is used to create a blockquote (it looks like a shaded indented box).